mbakhoff/htmlbasic/readme.md

 Open the page: [http://localhost:8080/](http://localhost:8080/).
 You can also bypass the web server and directly open src/main/webapp/index.html in your browser, but then you won't have any place to send form data.

+# What a server

+A server is a program that responds to requests sent by a browser.
+Each request specifies the *request method*.
+The most popular request methods are *GET* and *POST*.
+Each request also includes the *Request-URI*, for example "/index.html" or "/images/html5.png".

+A *GET* request is used to retrieve information from the server.
+For example, the browser will automatically use a *GET* request to fetch the html file when you click a link.
+*GET* should be a "[safe method](https://tools.ietf.org/html/rfc2616#section-9)" - the server should only return the requested data and not cause any side effect.

+A *POST* request is used to send data to the server for processing.
+For example, the browser can use *POST* to send the contents of a form to the server.

+When the server receives a request, it will do the following:
+* Search for a servlet with a mapping that matches the *Request-URI*.
+  A servlet is a java class (written by you) that can accept a request and generate a response for it.
+* If no servlet is found, then search for a file with the name specified in *Request-URI*.

+Each servlet has a mapping which specifies which *Request-URI*s it will respond to.
+The mapping is speficied with the `@WebServlet` annotation.
+For example, a class annotated with `@WebServlet("/handler")` will respond to requests sent to "/handler".
+A class annotated with `@WebServlet("/users/*")` will respond to any requests that start with "/users/".

+Each servlet class must extend the *HttpServlet* class.
+To respond to *GET* requests you must override the `doGet` method and for *POST* requests the `doPost` method.
+This repository includes a working example.

 # Exercise

 Change the sample application.
 Create a simple calculator that can add two numbers:
 * add a h1 header that says "Calculator"
 * add a form with two text inputs and a submit button
 * move the button to a separate line from the text inputs
-* add css so that the h1 and the entire form is at the top of the page, in the middle of the page.
+* add css so that the h1 and the entire form is at the top of the page, in the middle of the page. hint: `margin: auto`
 * increase the empty space above the heading
-* make the form send data to the server. use `/handler` for the form action.
+* make the form *POST* data to the server. use `/handler` for the form action.
 * data sent to `/handler` is received by the SampleServlet class. change it to accept the two numbers from the form and respond with the result. the server must be running and the form must be opened through the http://localhost:8080/ address.